Microplastics and Litter in the Environment

 Latest reports related to this project:

-To get in touch with the responsible AMAP Secretariat member, Mr. Jan Rene Larsen, click here.
+To get in touch with the responsible AMAP Secretariat member, Deputy Executive Secretary Jan Rene Larsen, click here.

 To contact the main contacts of AMAP's Expert Group on Litter and Microplastics, please click on the button below.